Last Updated on:

 The International Palm Oil Free Certification Trademark Programme (POFCAP) has a list of palm oil derivatives which helped keep our son safe when we didn’t know all the ways palm oil was hiding in foods and non-foods.

-We are forever grateful for this list.
-We have a condensed version you can bookmark.
 Even though we’ve been avoiding palm oil for over two years, we still reference this list.

 Companies continue to find ways to hide palm oil in products so we reference it often.
 Learn palm oil uses and products that contain it so you can learn how to avoid it.